Hooks & Session Intelligence

 How It Works

-The UserPromptSubmit hook scores each prompt against 7 indicators:
+The hook scores each prompt against 6 signal categories:

-Threshold: 3 or more indicators triggers detection.
+Threshold: 2 or more signals triggers detection.
+Prompts under 200 characters are never checked.
 This prevents false positives on normal prompts while catching genuine DA output.

 Knowledge Maintenance